-- Employees who have been exposed to someone who tested positive for COVID-19 should notify their supervisor and quarantine for 14 days from their last date of contact with the positive individual.
+- Employees who have been exposed to someone who tested positive for COVID-19 should notify their supervisor and quarantine for 7-10 days from their last date of contact with the positive individual, depending on test results.
 More information on quarantine and isolation can be found here.

 - Practice physical distancing of 6 feet in all areas to prevent close contacts.
 Remember, according to CDC guidance, if an employee tests positive, anyone who has had close contact has to quarantine, even if they were wearing masks.

 - Promote the use of self-serve checkout registers; clean and disinfect registers and client credit cards regularly.

 - Encourage respiratory etiquette, including covering coughs and sneezes.

 - Require hand washing/sanitizing by workers at appropriate places within the business.